exasol/transformers-extension/doc/developer_guide/developer_guide.md

 Before implementing the UDF logic (examined in item 4 in this section), the `run` function responsible for calling the newly created UDF script should be defined in `exasol_transformers_extension/udfs/callers/`.
+Also add the new udf to the lists in tests/utils/db_queries.py

 ### 3. UDF Template-Caller Matching
 The added UDF template and defined UDF caller should be added to the dictionary